Products I Like, The Champion Juicer

 The Champion Juicer

-I’ve used all kinds of juicers over the years and if there’s one thing I’ve learned it’s that there is no perfect juicer.
-But the Champion Commercial Juicer ($299) is still my favorite.
+The Champion Commercial Juicer has always been my favorite.
 Why?
-Because it extracts a lot of juice; it’s easy to clean up; and it’s built to last.
-This is a serious juicing machine with a 10 year warranty.
+Well, we spent a lot of time together in my healing journey.
+On the practical side, it extracts a lot of juice, it’s fast, it’s easy to clean up, and it’s built to last.
+Plus it’s made in the USA with a 10-year warranty.
+It meets all the criteria of a great juicer.
 Our Champion has been in our kitchen working like a “champ” since 2004 and get this, a friend recently told me that her mom has had one for 28 years!
+One more thing about the Champion.
+You can feed the pulp back through multiple times and it will extract even more juice.

 (((c)))